Beng-brown/the-greenbank-pub/README.md

 ## Colour Scheme

-I created a pallete using the site 	[Coolers ](https://coolors.co/).
+I created a palette using the site 	[Coolers ](https://coolors.co/).
 I choose to go with a Green theme for obvious reasons.
 Creating a nice earthy, soothing colors which also offered great contrast.
-Ideal for highlighting headers, defining sections and other important infomation.
+Ideal for highlighting headers, defining sections and other important information.

 <br>